DataDog/documentation/content/en/account_management/guide/usage-attribution-migration.md

 In the v2 API, there is one `custom_timeseries_usage` usage type.

-Datadog only bills customers for custom timeseries usage, so standard timeseries usage is not needed.
+Datadog only bills for custom timeseries usage, so standard timeseries usage is not needed.

 #### Synthetics usage type